Aditya-IIITD/E-Commerce-RESTful-API/README.md

 # E-Commerce-RESTful-API

-🚀 Welcome to the eCommerce Express API!
+🚀 Welcome to my eCommerce Express API!

-Build a powerful eCommerce backend with our JavaScript and Express.js RESTful API.
+Build a powerful eCommerce backend with my JavaScript and Express.js RESTful API.
 This repo includes:

 🛒 Cart Operations: Add, update, and remove items effortlessly.
 📦 Product Management: CRUD functionalities for a dynamic product catalog.